 This course is suitable for those who have done some improv before and would like to ground themselves in a different style of scenework.
 It is also a great refresher for those who have done some improv before.
 If you are unsure whether this is the course for you, or have any questions drop us an email on email@example.com.

-The course costs £165 for eight evenings 7-10pm.
-We also offer diversity scholarships for those who are underrepresented in the improvisation community or who would be unable to afford the course.
+The course costs £85 for four evenings 7-10pm.
+Autumn courses start on the 25th October and 22nd November We also offer diversity scholarships for those who are underrepresented in the improvisation community or who would be unable to afford the course.

 (Photo Credits: Mark Dawson)